Skip to content

 Scenario: Your component library lacks documentation.
 New team members cannot discover or understand existing components.

-Expected output: Storybook config, 5 story files with variants and docs, accessibility addon, and one interaction test.
+Expected output: Storybook config, 5 story files with variants and docs, the a11y and Vitest addons, and one interaction test.